OLIVER427/GD-LevelLoaderJS/README.md

 A very laggy mess, but a recreation of Geometry Dash, made in pure Javascript, HTML, and CSS.
 So far, we have a (mostly) functioning cube gamemode, and a partially working ship gamemode, along with a really broken ball gamemode.

+## IMPORTANT TIP!!!!
+use Ctrl + and Ctrl - (Command on mac) to zoom in and out of the levels, it really helps see stuff, trust me.

+# New Stuff!

+Since this was a pretty laggy recreation, I added some new stuff in the last month to distract you from how bad this is!

+- New Death Effects
+- Customization Menu (death effects only)
+- Secrets
+- Secret Codes (not much though, ill add more rewards to them later)
+- Dialog Boxes
+- New Level Select Menu
+- Zoomed out the background on the title screen
+- More Lag (idk why, but like a year ago this was amazingly smooth gameplay)
+- New Level Viewer

+About the secrets... well its a github repo, so you can just go into the files and access them, or grab the codes or something, but if you want to do that I dont really se a point.
+You can if you want to though.
 ## How to make a level
 You can use GDColon's [Spreadsheet Editor](https://gdcolon.com/gdsheet), and paste your level data into the text input in the Level Viewer (through the editor button on the title screen).
 The level data should look something like this: